Summary for Arctosa fulvolineata (Araneae)

 Please log on and add a note on this species

-The species is confined to a few saltmarshes around the Solent and in Langstone Harbour on the south coast, and from the coasts of north Kent, Essex and Suffolk, with an old and recent record from Scolt Head, Norfolk.
-Such a large spider is unlikely to be overlooked.
-It has been recorded regularly near Faversham in north Kent recently, and was found to be fairly numerous at the Blythburgh Estuary in Suffolk.
+The species is confined to saltmarshes in the South and East of England.
+It has been found around the Solent and Langstone Harbour on the south coast, from the coasts of north Kent, Essex and Suffolk, with an old and recent record from Scolt Head, Norfolk and recently on a tidal stretch of the River Taw in North Devon.
+For such a large spider it is easily overlooked due to its specialised habitat and nature.
+It has been recorded regularly near Faversham in north Kent, and was found to be fairly numerous at the Blythburgh Estuary in Suffolk.
 Although Cooke (1961) reported considerable numbers at Colne Point and the marshes bordering the Stour Estuary at Wrabness, it was not found again at Colne Point despite extensive searches until a survey undertaken in 2004, although it has also been found in Essex at Haven Point near Foulness and Skippers Island in Hamford Water.
 Elsewhere in Europe it has been recorded from France, Spain, Portugal, Italy and Corsica.

 Habitat and ecology

-Saltmarsh.
+Saltmarsh and seasonally wet saline areas.
 A. fulvolineata is found under debris and stones at the top of saltmarshes, under lumps of mud and wet, tightly matted debris along the foot of the sea wall and under stones on the wet mud on the nearby marshes.
 It has also been found in cracks in the upper saltmarsh where saltpans had dried out and were unvegetated, and on pure shingle at Havergate Island.
 At Foulness it was found in numbers running on bare mud in saltmarsh and also in a brackish area on the shelf between the sea wall and borrowdyke.
+The species appears to have very specific habitat requirements and these specific requirements are not at all common even where otherwise apparently suitable habitat abounds.
+Neither are the spiders specific requirements stable, so in many locations areas may change and become unsuitable relatively quickly.
 Adults of both sexes are found mainly from April to June, but also in September.
 Possibly some individuals mature in the autumn and over-winter, as in many other large lycosids.

 UK Biodiversity Action Plan priority species.
 Occurring in eleven 10-km squares since 1992, but its vulnerable habitat mean that it might deserve higher status than currently allocated.